namdevtidke/CODSOFT/README.md

 # Codesoft

 This repository contains the code and documentation for the Python Internship project at CodeSoft.
-The project consists of three main applications: a To-Do List application, a Calculator, and a Password Generator.
+The project consists of five main applications: a To-Do List application, a Calculator, a Password Generator, a Weather Forecast application, and a Quiz Game.

 ## Table of Contents